 Given that mood is contagious, one important consideration is the effect of mood on performance.
-Some authors focus on the idea that "positive" moods Results of the study clearly suggested that the effect of one group member's emotions had an unconscious effect on the mood of the other group members.

-John H. Zenger, Joseph R. Folkman and Scott K. Edinger, The Inspiring Leader, McGraw-Hill, New York, 2009 have a positive effect on performance, but conversely, a "negative" mood can also affect performance.
+Some authors focus on the idea that "positive" moods have a positive effect on performance, but conversely, a "negative" mood can also affect performance.

-In the Barsade study discussed above, a negative group member seemed to disrupt the group and reduce efficacy, while having a positive group member was associated with increased cooperation, fewer group conflicts, and heightened task performance.
+In the Barsade study discussed above, a negative group member seemed to disrupt the groups and reduce efficacy, while having a positive confederate was associated with increased cooperation, fewer group conflicts, and heightened task performance.
 Likewise, in a similar study, Alice Isen (1993) assessed radiologists, finding positive mood enhanced their accuracy.
 Positive mood has a far-reaching effect on work performance, supervision, decision-making, and even on team members voluntarily acting for the good of the organization.